 So just about every sector involved in music will find ideas and partners.
 However, it remains an investment in terms of time and money (remember to follow Cannes or Bust’s advice).
 There is no better place to get an idea of what will happen in the markets over the coming year or so.
 Unless you can reduce costs by booking early and staying locally, it is not recommended for bands or artists at the start of their career.
 To make the best use of MIDEM, it is advisable to already have some traction, such as regular gigs and releases, or for businesses, very clear ideas and the resources to follow through on them.
 Typically, MIDEM can bring you access to the largest players in each country.

-UPDATE: the early bird rate for MIDEM 2019 closes on February 3.
+UPDATE: the early bird rate for MIDEM 2020 closes on early February.
 But don’t forget to check if you qualify for one of the special rates (performer, student, first-timer, etc).